microsoftgraph/msgraph-sdk-powershell/src/DirectoryObjects/DirectoryObjects/docs/v1.0-beta/Confirm-MgDirectoryObjectMemberGroup.md

 		"c9103f26-f3cf-4004-a611-2a14e81b8f79"
 	)
 }
-Confirm-MgDirectoryObjectMemberGroup -DirectoryObjectId $directoryObjectId -BodyParameter $params
+Confirm-MgBetaDirectoryObjectMemberGroup -DirectoryObjectId $directoryObjectId -BodyParameter $params
 ```

-This example shows how to use the Confirm-MgDirectoryObjectMemberGroup Cmdlet.
+This example shows how to use the Confirm-MgBetaDirectoryObjectMemberGroup Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS